Team Reading Competition

 should have received points.
 Each team may only offer one challenge per battle.

 The Clash Committee reserves the right to edit or add to the Rules prior to the start of early round competition.
+The Clash Committee is a group of volunteers supporting a fun, rewarding reading experience for children.
 Please pardon any typos.